awsdocs/amazon-transcribe-developer-guide/doc_source/limits-med-guidelines.md

 For best results:
 + Use a lossless format, such as FLAC or WAV, with PCM 16\-bit encoding\.
-+ Use a sample rate of 16,000 Hz or greater\.
++ Use a sample rate of 16,000 Hz or higher\.

 Amazon Transcribe Medical may store your content to continuously improve the quality of its analysis models\.
 See the [Amazon Transcribe Medical FAQ](http://aws.amazon.com/transcribe/faqs/) to learn more\.
 To request that we delete content that may have been stored by Amazon Transcribe Medical, open a case with AWS Support\.